ooni/spec/backends/th-007-nwcth.md

 - `failure` is `null` on success and a OONI failure otherwise (see the `df-007-errors.md` document for more information).

+A future draft of this specification may include more fields.

 #### TLSHandshakeMeasurement

 `TLSHandshakeMeasurement` has the following structure: